StepheeGee/reading-notes/201/class-12.md

     <h1>Chart.js & Canvas</h1>
 </div>
 <div style="background-color: mediumvioletred; color: mistyrose;">
-    <p>The purpose of this assignment is to discuss advanced animation with JS. </p>
+    <p>The purpose of this assignment is to discuss advanced animation with JS, including graphics for charts and tables. </p>
 </div>

 ![Class12](photos/twelve.jpg)

-Class 12: 11.7.23
+Class Twelve: 11.7.23

 Prepared: 11.6.23